Impakter

 — New York Times World (@nytimesworld) September 1, 2022

-The UN has expressed gratitude to the non-governmental organizations, academics, and journalists who contributed significantly to the research efforts of the investigation, as well as to the victims and witnesses who, despite the risks, provided condemning evidence that proved vital in exposing China’s violations.
+The UN has expressed gratitude to the non-governmental organizations, academics, and journalists who contributed significantly to the research efforts of the investigation, as well as to the victims and witnesses who, despite the risks, provided their accounts that proved vital in compiling the report on China’s violations.

 The China director for Human Rights Watch, Sophie Richardson, has commended the UN report, saying it is “an unprecedented challenge to Beijing’s lies and horrific treatment of Uyghurs.”